Calls blur on the element.

 Passing zero timeout disables this.

-force?: booleanWhether to bypass the actionability checks.
-Defaults to false
+Optional force?: booleanWhether to bypass the actionability checks.
+Defaults to false.

 can opt out of waiting via setting this flag.
 You would only need this option in the exceptional cases such as